Remos GX: Design and development

 The wings of the G3 Mirage have a constant chord centre section with straight tapered outer panels.
 The inboard sections carry electrically operated flaps.
 There is a single lift strut on each side, attached to the lower fuselage.
 Behind the cabin the fuselage is slender and carries a low set, straight tapered tailplane with horn balanced elevators.
 The fin and rudder are straight edged and sharply tapered, the latter horn balanced and ending at the top of the fuselage.
 There is a small underfin.
 The GX version introduced a long, integrated dorsal fin.
 The G3 Mirage has a tricycle undercarriage with cantilever legs mounted to the fuselage and with faired wheels.
 The Remos is somewhat unusual among modern certificated/LSA aircraft in that it can be flown with the doors removed.

 The prototype and most production Mirages have been powered by 80 hp or 100 hp variants of the Rotax 912 flat four engine.
 The Mirage RS/L version had a Jabiru 2200 and one aircraft (D-MPCJ) had a two-cylinder, 72 hp Swiss Auto SAB 430 turbocharged car engine, which saved 30 kg (66 lb).

 The G3 Mirage first flew on 20 September 1997 with the lower powered Rotax.
 The first production aircraft also used this engine but had some small horizontal control surface modifications plus the addition of a horn balance to the rudder.

-The GX has been the current production model since 2006 and features folding wings and monocoque carbon fiber construction.
+The GX had been the current production model since 2006 and features folding wings and monocoque carbon fiber construction.
 Its wing has a different airfoil than the G3, improving roll rate and giving better penetration of turbulence.
 The GX is fitted with either a Junkers or BRS ballistic parachute recovery system.

 The GX2009 was introduced at the Sebring Expo.
 There were improvements to the instrument panel and interior and a new chromoly steel tube landing gear, which replaced the earlier composite undercarriage, is retrofitable to older models.

 Operational history

 The G3 Mirage/GX has been produced to meet both European ultralight and US LSA regulations.
-By early 2009 over 300 of all variants had been sold worldwide.
+By early 2009, over 300 of all aircraft variants had been sold worldwide.
 About half were in Europe: in mid-2010 there were 156 G3 and GX aircraft on European civil registers west of Russia.